luszczynski/test-drive-openshift/README.md

 ### Install on Openshift

+Before beginning your workshop, install the documentation in your Openshift environment by running the following commands:

-Remember to change the URLs below according to your environment.
+NOTE: Remember to change the URLs below according to your environment.

 ```bash
 # Usually you do not need to change this URLs